gitlabhq/gitlabhq/doc/administration/job_artifacts.md

 >**Notes:**
 - [Introduced][ee-1762] in [GitLab Enterprise Edition Premium][eep] 9.4.
-- For version 9.5, artifacts are [browsable], when object storage is enabled.
+- Since version 9.5, artifacts are [browsable], when object storage is enabled.
   9.4 lacks this feature.

 If you don't want to use the local disk where GitLab is installed to store the